 added to make an appropriate profit in light of the functions performed,

-• Transactional Net Margin Method (TNMM): in which the net profit margin attained by a multinational enterprise in a controlled transaction is compared to the net profit margin that would have been earned in comparable transactions
+the assets used and risks assumed by the supplier. - Transactional Net Margin Method (TNMM): in which the net profit margin attained by a multinational enterprise in a controlled transaction is compared to the net profit margin that would have been earned in comparable transactions

-• Profit Split Method: in which the profits earned in very closely interrelated
+by an independent enterprise. - Profit Split Method: in which the profits earned in very closely interrelated

 controlled transactions are split among the related enterprises depending on